Portland Lactation Support

 My name is: Megan Maltby

-My profession is: I am a LEAARC Certified Lactation Counselor, and am currently finishing up my
+My profession is: I am a Board Certified Lactation Consultant!

 How did you get started as a Lactation Consultant?